cityofaustin/projects/_projects/SUMMITweek-Winter-2018/days/day-one.md

 ## 3:45pm

-Basadur profiles and cognitive preferences
+Basadur profiles, cognitive preferences, and how we collaborate

 ## 4:45pm